vandenheuvel/relp/README.md

 ## Usage

-The binary can be compiled with `cargo build --bin rust-lp --features="binaries"`.
-You can then call it like `target/release/rust-lp tests/burkardt/problem_files/adlittle.mps`.
+The binary can be compiled with `cargo build --bin relp --features="binaries"`.
+You can then call it like `target/release/relp tests/burkardt/problem_files/adlittle.mps`.
 If you would like to use the library, read through the `tests/` folder for examples.